gowon/kryptera/README.md

 # kryptera

-Kryptera is a quick-and-dirty .NET Core Tool to encrypt and decrypt files using AEAD AES-256-GCM, as well as an encryption key generator.
+Kryptera is a .NET Core Tool to quickly encrypt and decrypt files using AEAD AES-256-GCM, as well as an encryption key generator.
 Kryptera means "encrypt" in Swedish.

 ## Usage